pydantic/pydantic/docs/usage/models.md

 ```

 Here `StaticFoobarModel` and `DynamicFoobarModel` are identical.

-!!! warning
-    See the note in [Required Optional Fields](#required-optional-fields) for the distinction between an ellipsis as a
-    field default and annotation-only fields.
-    See [pydantic/pydantic#1047](https://github.com/pydantic/pydantic/issues/1047) for more details.

 Fields are defined by a tuple of the form `(<type>, <default value>)`.
 The special keyword
 arguments `__config__` and `__base__` can be used to customise the new model.
 This includes